SummaryRead the full fact sheet

 - Change your lifestyle – it may help to limit or avoid caffeine, alcohol and certain medications.
 Regular exercise burns off stress chemicals and is known to reduce anxiety levels.
 See your doctor for further information and advice.

 - Gradually increase exposure – this involves facing the feared environment in a controlled way.
 This will help you to see that nothing bad is going to happen.
 Typically, you choose the least threatening environment first, take along a trusted friend or your therapist as support, and use slow breathing and the other coping methods you’ve learned to control your anxiety.
 With regular practise, the fear of the place or situation will ease.
-This technique is also known as desensitisation.
+This technique is also known as systematic desensitisation.
+It’s important to have the guidance of a mental health professional.

 Where to get help